yacai0412/LILAP_caiya/README.md

 ## Usage
-git clone all the codes, and run the code as below
+git clone all the codes, and run the following codes:

-### ccs reads length distribution
+### ccs read length distribution
 ```sh
 cat C01.subreads.cut19.fasta | awk '{if($0 ~ /^>/){rname=$0} else{all[rname]=all[rname]+length($0)}}END{for(rname in all){print all[rname]}}' > C01.subreads.cut19.fasta.length